cloudify-cosmo/getcloudify.org/guide/3.0/quickstart.md

 cfy deployments execute -d nodecellar1 uninstall
 ```

 Similarly to the `install` workflow, you can track the progress of the uninstallation in the CLI or the web UI using the events that are displayed in both.
-Once the workflow complates, you can verify that the VMs were indeed destroyed and the other application related resources have been also removed.
+Once the workflow is completed, you can verify that the resources were indeed destroyed.
+In a real cloud deployment, each and every resource provisioned by the deployment will be destroyed.
+In our case, there aren't any external resources, only application related ones.

 # Step 7: Teardown the Manager